Ferdinand Boberg

 Gustaf Ferdinand Boberg (11 April 1860 – 7 May 1946) was a Swedish architect.

 Biography

 Boberg was born in Falun.
 He became one of the most productive and prominent architects of Stockholm around the turn of the 20th century.
 Among his most famous work is an electrical plant at Björns Trädgård in Stockholm, that was inspired by Middle Eastern architecture.
 The building was converted in the late nineties and is now the Stockholm Mosque.
 He also designed Nordiska Kompaniet, the most prominent department store in Stockholm and Rosenbad which today houses the Swedish government chancellery.

+Boberg's only international exhibition building that remains in existence today - the 1904 St. Louis World's Fair Swedish Pavilion - remains standing in Lindsborg, Kansas.

 After retiring as an architect in 1915, Boberg and his wife Anna traveled around Sweden with the aim of preserving the cultural heritage through a book of drawings.
-Over 3,000 sketches were made and around 1,000 drawings were published in the volume Svenska bilder (“Swedish Images”).
+Over 3,000 sketches were made and around 1,000 drawings were published in the volume Svenska bilder ("Swedish Images").

 Boberg died in Stockholm, aged 86.